chriszhenghaochen/NETS-Vis/README.md

  * Keras: https://keras.io/

 ## Publication:
-The paper has submitted to the The 2017 International Joint Conference on Neural Networks (IJCNN 2017) http://www.ijcnn.org/
+The paper has been accpeted by the The 2017 International Joint Conference on Neural Networks (IJCNN 2017) http://www.ijcnn.org/

 I will update the publicated version soon